-There is a standard of fitness required to join the military, police, and fire departments in order to attend boot camp, police or fire academies, as well as special ops selection.
+There is a standard of fitness required to join the military, police and fire departments in order to attend boot camp, police or fire academies, as well as special ops selection.
 Too often, young pre-recruits ask what the minimum standards are to enter training.

 “Stew, What are the physical standards to get into the Navy SEAL program?
-I see all types of scores on the Physical Screening Test (minimum, competitive, auto-qual).
+I see all types of scores on the physical screening test (minimum, competitive, auto-qual).
 I have not gone to a recruiter yet and want to make sure I can meet the standards beforehand.
 What should I be striving for to get selected?”
 Jake.

-In my opinion, the scores below should be posted as the MINIMUM standards as there are many SEAL candidates who do much better than these scores.
+In my opinion, the scores below should be posted as the minimum standards, as many SEAL candidates can do much better than these scores.
 These scores will get you submitted to the nationwide draft.
-However, if the pool is filled with scores better than these, you may not make the cut this month and will have to re-take the test several more times to improve for the next month’s draft process.
+However, if the pool is filled with scores better than these, you may not make the cut this month and will have to retake the test several more times to improve for the next month’s draft process.

-Answering your question in full – “DO YOUR BEST”.
+Do your best.
 Many candidates score in the following ranges.
 If you want to be one of the best in the class, shoot for the following recommended standards:

-It is important to get TO the training by mastering the entry level fitness test, but it is most important to adequately prepare yourself for the actual events at SEAL training in order to get THROUGH the training.
-Do not get stuck in the PST training loop and not prepare yourself for the real test – BUD/S.
+It is important to get to the training by mastering the entry-level fitness test, but it is most important to prepare yourself adequately for the actual events at SEAL training in order to get through the training.
+Do not get stuck in the PST training loop and not prepare yourself for the real test -- BUD/S.